-As part of our promise to be a better neighbor, we seek to make a positive impact in the communities in which we operate.
-One way Ahold Delhaize does this is to pay taxes.
+As part of our promise to be a better neighbor, Ahold Delhaize seeks to make a positive impact in the communities in which we operate.
+One way we do this is to pay taxes.
 In this respect we take into consideration social and corporate responsibility and the interest of all our stakeholders.
 Our overall tax approach is in line with Ahold Delhaize’s business principles and code of conduct.

 Our tax policy consists of six elements: tax control framework and oversight; relationships with tax authorities; government relations; compliance with tax regulations; tax in the Annual Report; and good tax practices.

 To assess and control tax risks, we have a “Tax Control Framework” in place.
 The Ahold Delhaize Internal Audit function reviews the effectiveness of this framework on a regular basis.

 Ahold Delhaize has a well-equipped and professional tax function.
 This function reports to Ahold Delhaize’s CFO and has direct access to the Management Board and the Supervisory Board.
 At least once a year, a tax update is presented by Ahold Delhaize Tax to the Audit, Finance and Risk Committee of the Supervisory Board.

 Our tax risk appetite is based on the overall Ahold Delhaize risk appetite.
 We recognize the risk that non-compliance with applicable tax laws and regulations could result in damage to Ahold Delhaize’s reputation or damage to the relationship with the host countries.
 Further, we recognize that not contributing our share in taxes could impact the economic development of these countries due to reduced tax receipts.
 We further refer to the “How we manage risk” section in the Annual Report 2018.